 San Diego epitomizes this freedom as the “Refugee Capital of America.”
 Part of what has made San Diego into “America’s Finest City” is the fact that San Diego has accepted more refugees in the past 10 years than any other American city.
 We have opened our arms and accepted the “huddled masses yearning to be free.”

 The church that I pastor, the Paradise Valley Seventh-day Adventist Church, has been helping refugees for the past six years to learn English, gain job skills and become assimilated into the culture of America.
 We call our organization “Friendships For Hope,” because we want to offer our friendship to the thousands of refugees fleeing to our fine city.
-We now have over 60 different nationalities worshipping together as a church family.
+Now we have over 60 different nationalities worshipping together as a church family.
 We offer translation of our worship services in Arabic, French, Kinyarwanda, Laotian, Spanish and Swahili.

 In the past six years, we have assisted over 250 refugee families in learning English and gaining job skills so that they are able to get off welfare and become productive citizens of our great country and community.
 We now have a community garden where refugees are free to come and grow their favorite foods from home.
 We have a thrift store where they cannot only gain work experience, but they can find quality clothing, furniture and household items to set up their new homes.